jrean/blogit/README.md

 ### Content

-Everything under the `-------` delimiters will be parsed as `Markdown`.
+Everything under the `---` will be parsed as `Markdown`.
 Again, fell free and creative.

 ## Extending and Customize Blogit